fireundubh/playwithfire/pyro.md

 2. Add the `CreateArchive` attribute to the `PapyrusProject` node.
 Set the value to `True`.
 3. Compile as normal and the compiled scripts will be automatically packaged.

-**Note:** The `Archive` attribute supports both file and folder paths.
+**Note 1:** The `Archive` attribute supports both file and folder paths.
 For file paths with a `.bsa` or `.ba2` extension, the BSA/BA2 package will be named as given.
 For folder paths, the BSA/BA2 package will be named after the PPJ.

+**Note 2:** The `CreateArchive` attribute currently defaults to `True`, meaning Pyro will always try to create a package.

 #### Packaging other assets